noelcjr/SF_DAT_17_WORK/README.md

 Overview

-The CIA world fact-book is a description US government profiles of countries and territories around the world.
-Information on geography, people, government, transportation, economy, communications, etc. The information is reliable and can be used as input to do predictive and descriptive analytics.
+The CIA world fact-book is a description US government profiles of countries and territories around the world (i.e. geography, people, government, transportation, economy, communications, etc.) The information is reliable and can be used as input to do predictive and descriptive analytics.
 The factbook contains information for two hundred and sixty one countries grouped in 9 categories: Introduction, Geography, People and Society, Government, Economy, Energy, Communications, Transportation and Military.
-Countries are also divided into 13
-regions: Oceans, Africa, Antarctica, Australia-Oceania, Central America and Caribbean, Central Asia, East & Southeast Asia, Europe, Middle East, North America, South America, South Asia and Ocean.
+Countries are also divided into 13 regions: Oceans, Africa, Antarctica, Australia-Oceania, Central America and Caribbean, Central Asia, East & Southeast Asia, Europe, Middle East, North America, South America, South Asia and Ocean.
 Countries are ranked by 76 fields such as Surface Area, population, GDP, birth rate, etc.

 For this project I will start with the 2014 factbook to predict GDP (gross domestic product purchasing power).
 The 2014 factbook has GDP information for the previous three years.
 I will use those numbers to predict GDP for